sdl/ecommerce-framework/README.md

 * DXA module with example views using the white label design
 * Generic navigation DXA module for hybrid navigation support (right now only provides mega navigation)
 * A number of connectors implementing the E-Commerce APIs (Fredhopper, Hybris, Demandware)
+* OData based micro service for the E-Commerce APIs using the same setup as the standard SDL Web micro services
 * Generic E-Commerce framework for ECL providers
 * A number of ECL providers for retrieving categories and products (Hybris, Demandware)
 * OData based micro service